rchillard/rchillard.com/src/pages/2018/11/29-introduction-to-databases.md

 | Isolation   | Enables concurrent execution of transactions, leaving database in the same state as if transactions were executed sequentially |
 | Durability  | Transactions remain committed even in the case of a system failure (e.g. a crash), which usually means stored in durable memory |

-### A Thought
+### A Thought :bulb:
 It's my opinion that most data in the world is actually relational, because most of the time we are modeling our digital systems off of our real physical world.
 As a result, relational databases are much more common and serve as the workhorses of the software world.

 So what's a non-relational database then?

 ## Non-Relational Databases
 Non-relational databases or NoSQL databases are basically everything but table based databases.
 They address different use cases than standard SQL databases.
-I am going to explore this category in greater depth in my next post, Non-relational Databases, but the most important thing to know is that non-relational databases have a place in the world.

-It's important to know when you should use each type of database.
+I am going to explore this category in greater depth in my next post, but the thing to remember is that non-relational databases do have a place in the world, and it's important to know when you should use each kind.

 I plan on learning the most popular version of non-relational databases first, MongoDB, a document-based database.
 Get ready for a wild ride :)